Package eremitalpa

 Raises

-ValueError if lengths of a an b differ.
+If lengths of a and b differ.

 Returns